-THE COMMON SEAL of MAGRO NOMINEES PTY.
-LTD. was
+THE COMMON SEAL of MAGRO) NOMINEES PTY.
+LTD. was)

-NOMINEDO ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ

-hereunto affixed by authority )

-of its Directors in the
+hereunto affixed by authority) of its Directors in the

 presence of:

-14 May m
+ext May w

-Director
+Director A. A. Maria

-St. 1.
-1919

-.,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

 Director/Secretary

-THE COMMON SEAL of K. & W.
+THE COMMON SEAL of K. & W.) SALES & DISTRIBUTION)

-SALES & DISTRIBUTION

-PTY. /LTD. was hereunto

-affixed by authority of its
+PTY.
+LTD. was hereunto) affixed by authority of its)

-Directors in the presence of:
+Directors in the presence of:)

-Gir Phan

-The state of the s
+(and free

 Director

-7

-IMA De
+Milline

 Director/Secretary

-D1160601/00010444

 WP1081/PJY